-The Company has only one class of equity shares held.
+The Company has only one class of equity shares having par value of Rs.
+10 per share.
+Each equity share holder is cutilled to one vote per equity share held.
 In the event of liquidation of the company, the holders of equity shares will be entitled to receive remaining assets of the company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.